-The pastoral team will ensure data is analysed by reviewing attendance records to identify patterns and specific pupils who are frequently late.
+The pastoral team will ensure data is analysed by reviewing attendance records to identify patterns and pupils who are frequently late.

-Uniform and equipment ie 'Ready to Learn'
+Uniform and Equipment ie 'Ready to Learn'

-Pupils will be expected to wear correct uniform every day.
-Any pupil not attending in correct uniform will be offered the opportunity to discuss any difficulties confidentially and uniform if it's available.
-If there do not seem to be any extenuating circumstances, and no reasonable adjustments or temporary measures agreed parents will be asked to deliver uniform to support their child to adhere to the uniform policy.
-Pupils must ensure they are wearing correct uniform.
-Any pupil unable to correct their uniform may be isolated in the Ready to Learn Room until their uniform is corrected
+Pupils will be expected to wear the correct uniform every day.
+Any pupil not attending in correct uniform will be offered the opportunity to discuss any difficulties confidentially.
+Correct uniform will be provided if it's available.
+If there does not seem to be any extenuating circumstances, and no reasonable adjustments or temporary measures agreed, parents will be asked to deliver uniform to support their child to adhere to the uniform policy.
+Any pupil unable to correct their uniform may be isolated in the Re-engagement Room until their uniform is corrected.

-If pupils are not ready to learn and do not hold the correct equipment for the days learning they may also be asked to attend the Ready to Learn Room.
-In some circumstances it may be necessary for school to provide resources; due to disorganisation, rising costs for example.
+If pupils are not ready to learn and do not hold the correct equipment for the day's learning they may also be asked to attend the Re-engagement Room.
+In some circumstances it may be necessary for school to provide resources; due to disorganisation or rising costs for example.